awsdocs/iam-user-guide/doc_source/access-analyzer-archive-rules.md

    You can edit only one archive rule at a time\.

 1. Add new or remove the existing criteria and values for each criterion\.
+To ensure your rule won’t archive new findings for public access, you can also include the criterion **Public access** and set it to **false**\.

-1. Choose **Save changes**\.
+1. Choose **Save changes** to apply the rule to new findings only\.
+Choose **Save and archive active findings** to archive new and existing findings based on the rule criteria\.

 **To delete an archive rule**